HaoQin0223/haoqin0223.github.io/_pages/about.md

 ---

-My research lies at the intersection of electromagnetics and wireless communication.
+My research lies at the intersection of electromagnetics, wireless communication, and artificial intelligence.
 I aim to develop computational and intelligent methods that deepen our understanding of the electromagnetic spectrum and enable its transformative use in the connected world of the future.

 ---